Four By Four Protecting Your Physical Boundaries

 The person causing the boundary crossing is likely to be a stranger, and you’ll have to weigh how much danger you think that stranger might be to you.
 Be aware of potential allies and potential people to cause you more trouble.
 Look for exit routes.

 - AVOID: Simply move out of the way.
 For example, change seats or move to the other side of the elevator.
-Turn your body perpendicular (sideways) so that you can see the person but you are not face to face.
+Turn your body perpendicular (sideways) so that you can see the person but you are not face-to-face (like a capital T).

 - ASK: “could you please move over a bit?
 I’m feeling a bit crowded,” “Excuse me, could you move your bag so I can sit please?”